2023 Filing Extensions for US Expats

 The last offer to extend your tax deadline happens to be December 15th.
 By then, US tax companies and consultants are already preparing for next year’s tax season.
 To extend your deadline to December, you must write and send a letter to the IRS by October 15th.
 It must explain why you as a US expat need even more time to complete your tax return.
 Keep a tracking code and copy of your letter since you will not get a notification they received it.

 As you can see, applying for a tax extension is not automatically granted after the June 15th deadline.
 You must take specific steps to get the additional filing extension you need (either to October or December).

 Get Your FBAR Done by October 15th

 A report of foreign bank account is big for the IRS.
-The FBAR (or Foreign Bank Account Report) needs to be filled out and reported by US expats with specific requirements: Those who have had over $10k in their foreign bank account at any one time during the year.
+The FBAR (or Foreign Bank Account Report) needs to be filled out and reported by US expats with specific requirements.
+If over $10k was in your foreign bank account at any one time during the year, you must file.
 For FBAR filers, the deadline to get this in is April 15th.
 However, there is an automatic extension until October 15th.
 So effectively, the real due date is October.